We may earn affiliate commissions for the recommended products. Learn more.

 Malwarebytes’ desktop app puts simplicity above all else.
 The interface’s streamlined layout presents three plain white blocks and, within them, only the most important items: detection history, scanner, and real-time protection.

-Extremely beginner-friendly, all you need to do is to either click on the Scan button or use the toggle button to enable/disable a real-time protection feature.
-All other tools and features that aren’t within the white blocks could be accessed by clicking the gear icon in the top right corner, which leads to settings.
+Extremely beginner-friendly, all you need to do is either click on the Scan button or use the toggle button to enable/disable a real-time protection feature.
+All other tools and features that aren’t within the white blocks could be accessed by clicking the gear icon on the left of the app’s interface.

 Microsoft Defender security check